 I’ve often wondered what draws Quakers to sit in communal silence.
-This Sunday’s first messenger spoke truth to this mystery.
+This Sunday’s first messenger spoke the truth to this mystery.
 He expressed his gratitude for a community willing to gather in the hope that even one person may have the inspiration and courage to edify the entire meeting with a message of encouragement and wisdom.
 His appreciation for those gathered was genuine and affirming, and I believe his words set the tone for what was to follow.

 ‘See, I am making all things new.’

 Reminding us that winter solstice promises that the (L)ight will return, she used this to speak metaphorically about the promise of new life.
-And then quoting the most life-affirming phrase of the apocalyptic revelation of St. John, she reminded us of a mysterious promise, “See, I am making all things new.”
+And then, quoting the most life-affirming phrase of the apocalyptic revelation of St. John, she reminded us of a mysterious promise, “See, I am making all things new.”
 How wonderful it was to hear such trustworthy and true words.

 Sitting alongside a Friend who lives with a terminal illness, another woman interrupted the liturgical silence with divine words of comfort.
-I’m not sure if she knew the man she was sitting beside, much less that he is confronting his own mortality with courage and cancer, but her words were a balm to anyone struggling with fear.
-Yes, these are hard days she expressed; days when we may fear our circumstances or even death.
+I’m not sure if she knew the man she was sitting beside, much less that he was confronting his own mortality with courage and cancer, but her words were a balm to anyone struggling with fear.
+Yes, these are hard days, she expressed; days when we may fear our circumstances or even death.
 But she reminded us that love is stronger than fear and that fearless love is always present and active.
-When she sat down I noticed my courageous, cancer-ridden friend reach out and grab her hand in gratitude and as love-in-action.
+When she sat down, I noticed my courageous, cancer-ridden friend reach out and grab her hand in gratitude and as love-in-action.